From our design team to you

 Midwest Permaculture's 80 Favorite PlantsThese are the 80 plants we tend to use over and over again.
 We and our clients love these.

+Enter your email address to receive access.
 By signing up, you'll receive occasional email newsletters with valuable permaculture insights and updates on our courses.
 We respect your privacy and won't send spam.
 You can unsubscribe at any time.

 Cross-section of a Linear Food Forest planted along a Hugelkultured Swale